winesapOS/winesapOS/README.md

     - It costs money and usually requires a new license yearly.
     - 32-bit Windows application support on 64-bit only macOS versions is still buggy.
     - It is always based on a old stable Wine version that is at least one year behind upstream Wine version.
-    - DXVK, via a modified version of MoltenVK, has limited support.
+    - DXVK (DirectX 9-11), via a modified version of MoltenVK, has limited support.
         - MoltenVK does not expose all of the features in Vulkan required by DXVK.
         - MoltenVK only exposes 64-bit Vulkan support.
 This means that DirectX 11 games that use 32-bit libraries will not work via DXVK.
+    - Vkd3d (DirectX 12) will not be supported until at least [2023](https://www.codeweavers.com/blog/cjsilver/2021/12/22/were-getting-there-crossover-support-for-directx-12).
     - Vulkan is not supported.
     - Linux has kernel-level optimizations for Wine.